Skip to content

 • Providers should coalesce rapid state changes into fewer patches (e.g., debounce at 50–100ms).

-• If a consumer is slow to read, the provider may skip intermediate versions and send a fresh snapshot instead of accumulated patches.
+• If a consumer is slow to read, the provider may skip intermediate versions and send a fresh snapshot (stamped with the current provider version) instead of accumulated patches.
+The snapshot replaces any buffered state for that subscription; consumers MUST discard patches for that subscription whose version is ≤ the snapshot’s version.

 • Consumers can signal backpressure by sending a pause / resume for a subscription (optional capability, not required in v0.1).